 It’s beginning to look a lot like Christmas.
-I don’t know about you but Christmas is the perfect time to cozy up with a cup of homemade eggnog and a good Christmas flick.
-Eggnog is that once-a-year treat that is like melted ice cream in a glass…with a sprinkle of nutmeg.
+I don’t know about you, but Christmas is the perfect time to cozy up with a cup of homemade eggnog and a good Christmas flick.
+Eggnog is that once-a-year treat like melted ice cream in a glass…with a sprinkle of nutmeg.
 Moreover, it has been a tradition in my family all my life, but as I became more aware of what was in the foods we ate, I started looking for ways to make this holiday tradition in my own kitchen.

 - 6 organic, free-range egg YOLKS

 - 2 cups whole milk

 - nutmeg & a cinnamon stick to garnish

 Simmer milk and heavy cream in a pot over medium-low heat.
 Add a pinch of salt and 1/2 tsp nutmeg.

 Whisk egg yolks and maple syrup in a small bowl until creamy.

 Temper the egg mixture by adding 1 T of the hot milk at a time, whisking vigorously until the eggs are tempered.

 Incorporate the eggs into the hot milk and whisk until smooth.